riscv-non-isa/riscv-asm-manual/riscv-asm.md

 RISC-V ISA specification but are also listed below.

-The `fli` instruction is used to load a floating point immediate into a floating register, the accpted immediate is defined in [Floating-point literals](#fp-literal), and the reference table can be found in [FLI operands reference table](#fli-operand-value).
+The `fli` instruction is used to load a floating point immediate into a floating register, the accepted immediate is defined in [Floating-point literals](#fp-literal), and the reference table can be found in [FLI operands reference table](#fli-operand-value).

 ```assembly